Jiři Balik

-Jiři Balik (born 1953) is a Czech Agroscientist, University Professor and Rector of the Czech University of Life Sciences Prague (CULS).
+Jiři Balik (born 1953) is a Czech Agroscientist, University Professor and Pastrector of the Czech University of Life Sciences Prague (CULS).

 Biography

 Balik was born in Tábor on November 30, 1953; he is married and has two children.
 The Professor of Agrochemistry and Plant Nutrition was 2010 until January 2018 Rector of the Czech University of Life Sciences Prague (CULS).